StevenRasmussen/XrmTSToolkit/README.md

 "l": "http://schemas.microsoft.com/xrm/2012/Contracts"};
 ```

-Next, in the contructor method, add the parameters to the 'this.Parameters' named array.
+Next, in the constructor method, add the parameters to the 'this.Parameters' named array.
 The name must match exactly what the actual Soap message requires

 ```typescript
         this.Parameters["Target"] = Target;